rackerlabs/rackspace-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 backup, and also save the volumes as image snapshots.
 If you’re using Cloud Block Storage, it is important to verify the following things:

-- Verify/configure backup of any Cloud Block Storage volumes.
+- Verify and configure backup of any Cloud Block Storage volumes.
 - Verify that your attached Cloud Block Storage volumes reconnect after reboot.

 ### Monitoring

-Monitoring can alert you if your site becomes non-responsive.
+Monitoring can alert you if your site becomes nonresponsive.
 Customers with our Managed Operations service level can choose to automatically alert Rackspace Support when monitoring notices conditions that might be of concern.